AIMS-UN/AIMS/README.md

 | :---------- | :----------------------------------------------: | :--------------------------------: | :------------------------------------------------: |
 | web         | [TypeScript](https://www.typescriptlang.org/) 📜 | [Angular](https://angular.io/) 🍃  |  [Link](https://github.com/sarodriguezva/aims_wa)  |
 | mobile      |           [Dart](https://dart.dev/) 🎯           | [Flutter](https://flutter.dev/) 🎯 | [Link](https://github.com/SGman98/aims_mobile_app) |

-To run the web application there is a docker-compose file in the apps/web folder.

 To run the mobile application, you need to install [Flutter](https://flutter.dev/docs/get-started/install) and run the following command in the apps/mobile folder: